wilblack/lilybot/README.md

 ```

 If succesful you can check the RPi's IP address on your router or do a ifconfig.
 The IP address will have changed.
 You should now be able to ssh in over Wi-Fi.
+Note you may need to reboot before you can access the Internet.

 ## 4. Install and Update Software